Skip to main content

 Compulsory

-This module aims to develop an understanding of the major issues facing marketers in the rapidly growing area of marketing using digital technologies, with particular emphasis on the organisational implications of evolving business models.
+This module aims to develop an understanding of the defining characteristics of digital marketing and the major issues facing marketers in the rapidly growing area of marketing using digital technologies.
+Theory and application-based module content is strengthened with special emphasis on new digital products like NFTs, the new digital consumer like Gen-Z, digital platforms, and integrated digital marketing communications.

 Compulsory

-This module addresses critical understanding and ability in assessing the effectiveness of international marketing theory and practice.
+The module addresses critical understanding and ability in assessing the effectiveness of international marketing.
 It targets principles and issues that drive markets world-wide.
-Students will develop insight and investigative ability concerning issues facing a business that needs to research markets and develop and implement market strategies, techniques and methods across a range of international sectors.
+Students develop insight and investigative ability concerning cross-national and cross-cultural business contexts.

 Optional